Overview of UTI

 Incidence and Prevalence of UTI

 Approximately 8 to 10 million people in the United States develop a UTI each year.
 Women develop the condition much more often than men, for reasons that are not fully known, although the much shorter female urethra is suspected.
-The condition is rare in boys and young men.
+The condition is relatively rare in boys and young men.

 Twenty percent of women in the United States develop a UTI and 20 percent of those have a recurrence.
 Urinary tract infections in children are more common in those under the age of 2.